 The Role of Pruning in Plant Health, Growth, and Care

-You’ve put in the work to give your snake plant the proper soil, water, temperature, and sunlight.
+You’ve put in the work to give your snake plant the perfect location in your home, with proper soil, water, temperature, and sunlight.
 But don’t stop there!
 Pruning your snake plant will allow it to continue to thrive and provide all of its beneficial properties.

 Generally, you prune snake plants for one of three reasons: to remove damaged leaves, to decrease the size, or to alter the shape.